Dataverse: Background

 The Dataverse Project is housed and developed by the Dataverse Team at the Institute for Quantitative Social Science (IQSS) at Harvard University.
 Coding of the Dataverse (previously known as Dataverse Network) software began in 2006 under the leadership of Mercè Crosas and Gary King.
 The earlier Virtual Data Center (VDC) project, which spanned 1999-2006, was organized by Micah Altman, Gary King, and Sidney Verba as a collaboration between the Harvard-MIT Data Center (now part of IQSS) and the Harvard University Library.
 Precursors to the VDC date to 1987, comprising such entities as a stand-alone software guide to local data, preweb software, and tools to transfer cataloging information by FTP to other sites across campus automatically at designated times.

 Installations

 Harvard Dataverse

 A collaboration with the Institute for Quantitative Social Science (IQSS), the Harvard Library, and Harvard University Information Technology (HUIT): the Harvard Dataverse is a repository for sharing, citing, analyzing, and preserving research data.
 It is open to all scientific data from all disciplines worldwide.

 Dataverse in Europe

 Dataverse is also installed in the countries of the European Union to preserve data collected by research communities of Netherlands, Germany, France and Finland.
 The largest Dataverse repository is called DataverseNL and located in the Netherlands providing data management services for 11 Dutch Universities.
-A similar service is being developed in Norway (cf. DataverseNO).
+A similar service is established in Norway (cf. DataverseNO).

+Dataverse in Canada

+In Canada, Borealis is a national instance of the Dataverse repository hosted by OCUL's Scholars Portal at the University of Toronto.
+Borealis allows institutions to offer a Dataverse service without operating and maintaining the software themselves.
+Most academic institutions offering a Dataverse service in Canada subscribe to the Borealis service.
+The associated community of practice is organized through the Digital Research Alliance of Canada's Network of Experts via the Dataverse North Expert Group, a coordination, collaboration and communication instance.